AramPetrosyan07/Warehouses/README.md

 Axios – For making HTTP API requests
-SCSS – Preprocessor used for modular, scalable styles TypeScript (optional) – Type safety and developer tooling
+SCSS – Preprocessor used for modular, scalable styles TypeScript (optional) – Type safety and developer tooling Lazy Loading – Route-based code splitting using `React.lazy` and `Suspense`

 4. Project Structure
    The project was developed with atomic architecture